shinolaehh/shinmv/README.md

 compiling
 ---------
-currently, this program is *windows only and requires visual studio 2019.* however, linux support is planned and it's pretty portable besides a handful of windows functions

-also!! this is **currently designed for x86, amd64 builds will come soon enough**
+currently, this program is *windows only and requires visual studio 2019.* however, linux support is planned and it's pretty portable besides a handful of windows functions. also!! this is **currently designed for x86, amd64 builds will come soon enough**

 this program also requires glfw and imgui. the build instructions are:

 **glfw:** put the `include/glfw/` folder from your win32 zip (ie `glfw-3.3.2.bin.WIN32.zip`) in this repo's `./src/include/`, and the libraries from the `lib-vc2019` folder in the glfw zip in `./src/lib/` of this repo

 **imgui:** put the imgui files from `imgui-master.zip` into the `./src/include/imgui/` directory in your local copy of this repo. it also requires `imgui_impl_opengl2.xxx` and `imgui_impl_glfw.xxx` from the `examples/example_glfw_opengl2` folder **into the same folder as the other imgui files in the model viewer repo.**